acollign/netrunner-wiki/Running-in-production.md

 ## Access the production instance

-You can acces Netrunner at [http://localhost:8042](http://localhost:8042).
+You can access Netrunner at [http://localhost:8042](http://localhost:8042).

 ## Reducing service exposure

 Once the `database` has been populated, it is possible to disable the ports so that the `database` is not accessible outside of Docker internal network.
-To disable the prots, proceed as follows :
+To disable the ports, proceed as follows :
 - edit `docker-compose.prod.yml`
 - locate the definition of the service called `database`
 - comment out the `ports` definition

-## Backuping up and restoring
+## Backing up and restoring

 It is a good practice to back up the `database` and image files.